Discrete diffusion-type equation on regular graphs and its applications: A limiting distribution result

 \section{A limiting distribution result}

 The quantity $K_{X}^{\mathrm{rw}}(x_0,x_0;t)$ can be viewed as the return probability of the random walk on $X$ to the starting point after $t$ steps.
-Using the above formulas, we can determine the limiting behavior of the return probability as the number of vertices of $M$ tends to infinity.
+Using the above formulas, we can determine the limiting behavior of the return probability for certain sequences of finite graphs as the number of vertices of $M$ tends to infinity.

-\begin{proposition} Let $\{X_{h}\}$ be a sequence of finite $(q+1)$-regular graphs.
+\begin{proposition} Let $\{X_{h}\}$ be a sequence of finite $(q+1)$-regular vertex transitive graphs with base points $\{x_{0,h}\}$.
 Assume that $X_{h}$ has $M_{h}$ vertices, and that $M_{h}$ tends to infinity as $h$ tends to infinity.
-Assume further that the length of the shortest closed geodesic on $X_{h}$ which passes through $x_{0}$ tends to infinity as $M_{h}$ goes to infinity.
-Then for fixed $t \geq 0$ we have for sufficiently large $h$, the equality
+Assume further that the length of the shortest closed irreducible walk without a tail on $X_{h}$ rooted at $x_{0,h}$ tends to infinity as $M_{h}$ goes to infinity.
+Then for fixed $t \geq 0$ we have, for sufficiently large $h$, the equality

 \end{proposition}

 \begin{remark}\rm In a slight abuse of notation, we will write the statement in Proposition \ref{prop:limit_distribution} as saying that for fixed $t$, we have that

 for $h$ sufficiently large. \end{remark}